crhntr/httprouter/README.md

 **Stop caring about trailing slashes:** Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
 Of course it only does so, if the new path has a handler.
 If you don't like it, you can [turn off this behavior](https://godoc.org/github.com/crhntr/httprouter#Router.RedirectTrailingSlash).

 **Path auto-correction:** Besides detecting the missing or additional trailing slash at no extra cost, the router can also fix wrong cases and remove superfluous path elements (like `../` or `//`).
 Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users?
-HttpRouter can help him by making a case-insensitive look-up and redirecting him to the correct URL.
+HTTPRouter can help him by making a case-insensitive look-up and redirecting him to the correct URL.

 **Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the router delivers the dynamic value to you.
 Because of the design of the router, path parameters are very cheap.

-**Zero Garbage:** The matching and dispatching process generates zero bytes of garbage.
-The only heap allocations that are made are building the slice of the key-value pairs for path parameters, and building new context and request objects (the latter only in the standard `Handler`/`HandlerFunc` api).
-In the 3-argument API, if the request path contains no parameters not a single heap allocation is necessary.

 **No more server crashes:** You can set a [Panic handler](https://godoc.org/github.com/crhntr/httprouter#Router.PanicHandler) to deal with panics occurring during handling a HTTP request.
 The router then recovers and lets the `PanicHandler` log what happened and deliver a nice error page.